dartpm/docs/docs/intro.md

 You can organize your projects into teams by creating organizations.
 Each organization can have different permissions for package access, allowing you to control who can publish, edit, or access your private packages.
 Organizations can also share packages with other companies via secure tokens.

-If you're working within a company, dartpm enables you to share packages with other organizations by creating a fine tuned granular token.
+If you're working within a company, dartpm enables you to share packages with other organizations by creating a fine-tuned granular token.

 ## Security and Privacy